ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 array containing $n$ integers is not, because the cost depends on the value of $n$ (i.e., the size of the input).

+Because the most important factor affecting running time is normally the size of the input, for a given input size $n$ we often express the time
+$T$ to run the algorithm as a function of $n$, written as $T(n)$.
+We will always assume $T(n)$ is a non-negative value.

 :::: example
 #### Example: Largest value in an array

 Consider a simple algorithm to solve the problem of finding the largest value in an array of $n$ integers.
-The algorithm looks at each integer in turn, saving the position of the largest value seen so far.
-This algorithm is called the *largest-value sequential search* and is illustrated by the following function:
+The algorithm looks at each integer in turn, saving the position of the largest value seen so far:

     // Return position of largest value in integer array arr function largest(arr):
         pos = 0                    // Position of pos element seen.
         for i in 1 .. arr.size-1:  // For each element,
-            if arr[pos] < arr[i]:  // if A[i] is larger,
+            if arr[pos] < arr[i]:  // if arr[i] is larger,
                 pos = i            // remember its position. return pos                 // Return pos position

-Here, the size of the problem is `arr.size`, the number of integers stored in array `arr`.
-The basic operation is to compare an integer's value to that of the largest value seen so far.
-It is reasonable to assume that it takes a fixed amount of time to do one such comparison, regardless of the value of the two integers or their positions in the array.
+Here, the size of the problem is `arr.size`, the number of integers stored in the array.
+The basic operation is to compare a value to that of the largest value seen so far.
+It is reasonable to assume that it takes a fixed amount of time to do one such comparison, regardless of the values or their positions in the array.

-Because the most important factor affecting running time is normally size of the input, for a given input size $n$ we often express the time
-$T$ to run the algorithm as a function of $n$, written as $T(n)$.
-We will always assume $T(n)$ is a non-negative value.

 Let us call $c$ the amount of time required to compare two integers in function `largest`.
 We do not care right now what the precise value of